pzankov/hydroctrl/README.md

 In my case, pipe holder had to be tightened to prevent free liquid flow in some positions.
 - Output end of the nutrient pipe must be placed higher than nutrients level to prevent free flow (in case pump clamp becomes loose).
+- Solution in the tank must be mixed, e.g. with aquarium pump.
+In my case nutrients would not reach pH sensor in hours, and controller would keep pumping them.
 - Easy Driver
   - Replace pullup with a pulldown at SLEEP pin.
   - Solder a 3.3V jumper.